Posted on February 2, 2012

 Writing this post has made me realize I have *way* too many lenses and need to sell some of them, especially since I only actually pull out about four or five of them on a regular basis (I left the most unused lenses out of the photos).
 Focusing on creating your art, educating yourself and growing in your photography and processing will always be the truest road to creating better photographs.
 It’s not the camera that makes the photo, it’s the photographer.
 Now, with all that said … let me introduce you to my large family of tools that do such a splendid job in helping me create my images. ;)

 Note: this is part one and just about what I personally use.
 Part two will have recommendations for those on a tight budget and for those shooting with Canon gear.
 I tend to ramble and include a lot (too much?) information, so I didn’t want this post to be overwhelming.
-For those wanting to see what I use in the studio when I am forced to take my shooting indoors in the middle of our Oregon winters, see my Studio Spotlight.
+For those wanting to see what I used to use when I used to shoot in the studio (when I was forced to take my shooting indoors in the middle of our Oregon winters), see my Studio Spotlight.

 Click name to jump to more information, example images and details on each item.

 Belle in Turquoise, Lola in Red, and Stella in Gray

 First, let me say that every photographer loves different lenses for different reasons.
 While some lenses may be suited better for some situations, it highly depends on your individual needs and style … there is rarely one “right” lens for any given need.
 I am a prime lens girl all the way (this is a fixed focal length lens).
 They are incredibly sharp lenses and we know they are faster which allows for a few things including better shooting in low light situations.
 They also allow me to shoot wide open at an aperture of around f1.4 when possible, which has has become a signature part of my style.